 The links to your website and social media have value to you.
 Because of this, some sites will ask for $50-$1000 to publish your guest post.
 It doesn’t sound like much if you know you’ll get a lot of traffic.
-But this can indicate that the site is not selective with who they allow to post.
+But this can indicate that the site is not selective with who they allow posting.

 They may be “in it for the money” alone.
 You want to be on sites where people care about customer experience.